 It happens when we’re afraid to let each other see our whole selves, with our whole range of desires (including ones which are inconvenient to our partners).

-Ask them how they feel and what they want and need, with the same openness to hearing about it and taking it seriously that you want from them.
+And another part of the process is to ask them how they feel and what they want and need, with the same openness to hearing about it and taking it seriously that you want from them.

 “Resentment.
 It’s the consequence of our own agreeableness, anger stuck in a loop.
 It’s the hatred we suppress when we are forbidden to give voice to the ways we are hurt or humiliated or frustrated.” – Tiffany Watt Smith